 \section{Abstract}

-Following ideas of Graeme Segal we construct a configuration space that represents equivariant connective K-homology for group actions of finite groups and furthermore we describe explicitly the complex homology of this configuration space as a Hopf algebra.
-As a consequence of this work we obtain models of representing spaces for equivariant K-theory.
+Following ideas of Graeme Segal, we construct an equivariant configuration space that is a model of equivariant connective K-homology spectrum for finite groups, as a consequence we obtain an induction structure for equivariant connective K-homology.
+We describe explicitly the homology with complex coefficients for the fixed points of this configuration space as a Hopf algebra.